matthew-brett/asterisk-blog/content/teaching_easy_simple.md

 more more persuasive than anything else we teach.
 We should use implicit and explicit learning to teach effective practice.
-Sound working practice is the foundation on which we build; it is worth the cost in curriculum time to s]how the benefit of simple, and the risks of easy.
+Sound working practice is the foundation on which we build; it is worth the cost in curriculum time to show the benefit of simple, and the risks of easy.